Noosa River

-The Noosa River is a river situated in South East Queensland.
+The Noosa River is a river in South East Queensland.
 The catchment starts in the Como Escarpment near Mount Elliott in the coastal Great Sandy National Park and meanders south through a lakes district around Tewantin.

 Lakes situated on the river include Lake Cooloola, Lake Como, Lake Cootharaba, Lake Cooroibah and Lake Weyba.
 The catchment is mostly covered by sand dunes and has two major tributaries—Kin Kin Creek and Teewah Creek.

 The Noosa River enters the Coral Sea between Noosa Heads and Noosa North Shore.
 Substantial residential development has encroached into areas previously occupied by the changing river path.
 The river is noted for its populations of migratory birdlife.